 the injured employee to return to work as early as possible.
 The University will provide

 light-duty assignments for a temporary and reasonable period of time.
 In most circumstances,

 employees released to return to work will return to their former position.
 In circumstances

 where business necessity does not permit a vacancy for the period of time required

-by an employee to recuperate from a job-related illness or injury, the position will
+by an employee to recuperate from a job-related illness or injury, the position may

 be filled.
 When the injured employee is released to return to work, he/she will be